-Roshara Sanders is the first black female instructor at the Culinary Institute of America.
+Roshara Sanders is the first black female chef faculty member at The Culinary Institute of America.
 She is an inspirational figure who has overcome hardship and poverty, served two tours in Iraq and Afghanistan, and rose to the top of the restaurant game, before taking her talent, skill, empathy and wisdom to America’s most important institution of culinary training.
 She plans to change the industry from the inside out.

 Sanders came from tough beginnings, raised by her mother in a Habitat for Humanity housing project.
 Her mother remains her major inspiration, and it was she who instilled a love of cooking in the young Sanders.